23 May 2018

 AMTRAK to DC

-I enjoy the early morning rise before the sun in hopes of capturing one good image.
+I enjoy the early morning sun rise in hopes of capturing one good image.
+My modest setup was a Nikon D7200, great camera.

 14 January 2017